benchopt/benchopt/doc/benchmark_workflow/run_benchmark.rst

 Using a configuration file
 --------------------------

-As benchmarks get bigger, it becomes impractical to run benchmarks using flags.
+It is more handy to launch a benchmark run with many parameters using a configuration file.
-It is here where configurations files are handy.
-Using a ``YAML`` file, you can describe all details of the benchmark run and afterward execute
+Using a YAML file, it is possible to describe all details of the benchmark run and execute instead

 .. code-block:: bash